benleane83/ghec-sso-setup/QUICKSTART.md

 #### Step 3: Set up user provisioning (manual)
 The tool will prompt the user to perform the following manual steps
-- In GitHub, enable SAML SSO and get your SCIM token
+- In GitHub, enable SSO and get your SCIM token
 - Navigate to the Entra ID Application and enter the provided values to enable auto provisioning

 ### What the Tool Does

 **Automatically:**
 - ✅ Creates GitHub Enterprise Managed User app in Entra ID
-- ✅ Configures all SAML settings and URLs
+- ✅ Configures all SSO settings and URLs
 - ✅ Generates and configures certificates
 - ✅ Sets up user roles and permissions

 **Requires manual steps:**
-- 📋 Copy SAML values into GitHub Enterprise settings
+- 📋 Copy SSO values into GitHub Enterprise settings
-- 📋 Test SAML authentication
+- 📋 Test SSO authentication
 - 📋 Enable SSO enforcement when ready

 ### Troubleshooting